rybafish/rybafish.github.io/tips.md

 * Right mouse click in the chart area shows some potentiously useful options, try it!
   * for example you can copy the exact timestamp in sql ready format
   * even more: if yo already have timestamp in the clipboard you can compse beween predicate (v09)
+* using right mouse click in the KPIs table you can adjust the KPIs color

 ### SQL Console